Randall Cobb (American football): College career

 Cobb played college football for the University of Kentucky.
-During his first year, under head coach Rich Brooks, he was named to the SEC All-Freshmen team at quarterback, playing in 11 games and starting four at quarterback.
+During his first year, under head coach Rich Brooks, Cobb was named to the SEC All-Freshmen team at quarterback, playing in 11 games and starting four at quarterback.
 He accounted for 11 touchdowns as a freshman – two passing, two receiving, and seven rushing.

-In his sophomore season, he played mainly wide receiver as well as a significant role in the offense/special teams returning kicks, place kick holding, receiving, and also quarterback in the "Wildcat" formation.
-He scored 15 touchdowns – four receiving, one returning, and ten rushing during the 2009 season.
-During the season, he had an eight-game streak of scoring a touchdown.
+As a sophomore, Cobb played mainly wide receiver as well as a significant role in the offense/special teams returning kicks, place kick holding, receiving, and also quarterback in the "Wildcat" formation.
+He scored 15 touchdowns – four receiving, one returning, and 10 rushing during the 2009 season.
+During the season, Cobb had an eight-game streak of scoring a touchdown.

-In his junior season, Cobb had a new head coach in Joker Phillips, who said "He's one of the best leaders I've ever been around."
-He scored a touchdown on a punt return against Western Kentucky.
-On October 9, 2010, Cobb scored four touchdowns against undefeated Auburn, tying the Kentucky school record for career touchdowns at 32.
-He was also the first player to score a rushing, passing, and receiving touchdown in the same game for Kentucky since Shane Boyd in 2003.
-Overall, in his junior season, he finished with 1,017 receiving yards, seven receiving touchdowns, 424 rushing yards, five rushing touchdowns, 58 passing yards, and three passing touchdowns.
-After his junior season, he declared for the NFL Draft.
+As a junior, Cobb had a new head coach in Joker Phillips, who said: "He's one of the best leaders I've ever been around."
+Cobb scored a touchdown on a punt return against Western Kentucky.
+On October 9, 2010, he scored four touchdowns against undefeated and eventual national champions Auburn, tying the Kentucky school record for career touchdowns at 32.
+Cobb was also the first player to score a rushing, passing, and receiving touchdown in the same game for Kentucky since Shane Boyd in 2003.
+Overall, in his junior season, Cobb finished with 84 receptions for 1,017 yards and seven touchdowns to go along with 55 carries for 424 yards and five touchdowns.
+He also threw for 58 yards and three touchdowns.
+After his junior season, Cobb declared for the NFL Draft.

 While at Kentucky, Cobb majored in community communications and leadership development.